National Static Electricity Day - January 9

 Did you know that static electricity is used to:

-When is National Static Electricity Day Celebrated in 2024?
+When is National Static Electricity Day in 2026?

-National Static Electricity Day is dedicated to celebrating success.
-It has always been observed annually on January the 9th.
+National Static Electricity Day is observed annually on January 9.

 Observations